sheam/node-cli-arg-by-config/README.md

 * @param type: type of value.
 If not set, and factory not set, assume 'string'.
 Mstring, number, date are accepted.
 * @param description: description that will appear in helper.
 * @param index: for required positional parameters.
 Starting at 0, ignoring interpreter and script name. i.e., ts-node npm-script arg0 arg1...
 * @param required: set to true if this argument is required.
-Not needed for indexed params.
+Positional default to true.
+Only last positional can be optional.
 * @param factory: a function which converts a string value into a TVal
 * @param validator: a function which verifies that the constructed value is correct.
 It returns an error message if not valid.